 - Extremely stable

-- Flexible, they can be used in column chromatography and batch processing
+- Can be used in column chromatography or batch processing

 - The THERMOSENSITIVE MALE STERILE 1 Interacts with the BiPs via DnaJ Domain and Stimulates Their ATPase Enzyme Activities in Arabidopsis - PLoS One (2015)